|

 Design LEED “Gold” certificate.

-This building was the first registered in Lebanon
+This building was the first registered in

-Council (USGBC) LEED sustainability scheme.
+Green Building Council (USGBC) LEED

 Brief